Tidinest

 To provide a centralised, family-friendly app that simplifies everyday planning and coordination.

-The app allows families to manage schedules better, communicate more clearly and build more organised routines together.
+The app lets families stay in sync, making it easier to manage schedules, communicate, and build organised routines together.

 Solution